AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-batch-data.md

 Batch data ingestion allows you to ingest a large amount of data into Adobe Experience Platform at once.
 You can ingest batch data in a one time upload within Platform's interface or using the API.
 You can also configure regularly scheduled batch uploads from third-party services such as cloud storage services using Source connectors.

-First, watch this short video to learn more about data ingestion:
+Before you begin the exercises, watch this short video to learn more about data ingestion:
 >[!VIDEO](https://video.tv.adobe.com/v/27106?quality=12&learn=on)

 **Data Engineers** will need to ingest batch data outside of this tutorial.